-Recognizing that not all students have educational backgrounds which fit the Application for Admission form, the College will consider, on an individual basis, applications for enrollment from students with nontraditional educational backgrounds.
+Recognizing that not all students have educational backgrounds which fit the application for admission, the College will consider, on an individual basis, applications for enrollment from students with nontraditional educational backgrounds.

 In certain cases, a student who has not completed his secondary education may enroll and take individual courses.
-Such college credit would be validated upon completing work for a high school diploma or passing Tests of General Educational Development (GED).
+Such college credit would be validated upon completing work for a high school diploma or passing the Tests of General Educational Development (GED).